 Crowdfunding is an Anglo-Saxon term that literally means: "collected from the crowd".
 It represents a type of collective financing implemented by a group of people who combine their resources to realize a project.
 Internet has brought this process to digital platforms.

 Putting money in a specific project selected through the use of an online platform means becoming a donor, a funder, or an investor, depending on the nature of the project in which one chooses to put his/her money.
-From this distinction, the four major categories of crowdfunding are generated:
+From this distinction, the five major categories of crowdfunding are generated.

-- Equity crowdfunding: allows you to buy the quotas of a capital company, thus investing your money in it.
+Equity crowdfunding: allows you to subscribe shares of a capital company, thus investing your money in it.
 In return for his/her contribution, the Investor expects to obtain a strong increase in the value of his/her quotas and/or the distribution of important profit by the company.

 Equity crowdfunding and lending crowdfunding are also defined as "Crowdinvesting."
 In return for his/her investment or loan, the Investor expects to obtain a return on capital.